open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

 To assure that this information has a globally unique interpretation or meaning, labels must comply with some naming scheme and use a common structure.

-Label types are covered by the OCM extension concept, so you can also find information [here](./07-extensions.md#label-types).
+Label types are covered by the OCM extension concept, so you can also find information in the [Label Types extension section](./07-extensions.md#label-types).

 ## Repository Contexts